-This Code has been approved by the Board and may be amended from time to time, by written notice to you.
-If you do not understand any part of this Code, or how it applies to you, you should raise the matter with the Group Financial Controller.
+If you do not understand any part of this Code, or how it applies to you, you should raise the matter with the Group Chief Financial Officer before dealing with any financial products covered by this Code.

 2. IMPORTANT CONCEPTS